angular-slider/angularjs-slider/README.md

 **showTicks** - _Boolean or Number (defaults to false)_: Set to true to display a tick for each step of the slider.
 Set a number to display ticks at intermediate positions.
 This number corresponds to the step between each tick.

 **showTicksValues** - _Boolean or Number (defaults to false)_: Set to true to display a tick and the step value for each step of the slider.
 Set a number to display ticks and the step value at intermediate positions.
 This number corresponds to the step between each tick.

+**ticksArray** - _Array (defaults to null)_: Use to display ticks at specific positions.
+The array contains the index of the ticks that should be displayed.
+For example, [0, 1, 5] will display a tick for the first, second and sixth values.

 **ticksTooltip** - _Function(value) (defaults to null)_: (requires angular-ui bootstrap) Used to display a tooltip when a tick is hovered.
 Set to a function that returns the tooltip content for a given value.